matiasbattocchia/dineros_bot/README.md

 12. Corrections during payment
 13. Numeral separator regular expression
 14. Always-present cancel button during interactive commands
-15. Expert payment advice does not reflect the one-payer-all-participants feature, and the expert payment does not inform about the participants

 ### Bugs

 * Markdown escaping at mentions.
 * Machine instances timeout.
+* Expert payment advice does not reflect the one-payer-all-participants feature, and the expert payment does not inform about the participants
+* Name helper at balance and user deletion.
+* No payment deletion if inactive users.